 - Whipped cream (add powdered sugar and vanilla to taste)

-- Run a straight knife around pan sides to loosen cake.
+- Run a straight knife around pan sides to loosen the cake.
 Release from sides of spring-form pan and place on serving plate.
-If you'd like, you can use a large spatula to remove cake from bottom of spingform pan.
+If you'd like, you can use a large spatula to remove the cake from the bottom of the springform pan.

 - Serve with sweetened whip cream and fresh berries.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size:1 slice